Tuesday, December 17, 2013

 The earth was without form and void, and darkness was upon the face of the deep; and the Spirit of God was moving over the face of the waters.
 Genesis 1:2

-Then what came out of this "nakedness" in the dark?
+So what revealed the "nakedness" of what was in the darkness?
 A baby, i.e., the light, was born from the movement of the Spirit over the waters.
 God said, "Yehi owr(Let there be light), and there was light.
 Which could also very well have the meaning of, "Break the Dawn!" if you look at the word meanings.
 And we all know that the light of dawn is a special light that comes after darkness, it is a completion of a cycle, a wholeness, as in "and there was light. . . and there was evening and there was morning, one day."(Gen 1:3-5) And isn't that wholeness like a word?
 A word is not an incomplete sound, nor a never-ending sound, it is something whole, like a day.

 "In the begining was the Word and the word was with God, and the Word was God."
 John 1:1